GAISSA-UPC/ML-GAISSALabel/backend/docs/carbon_intensity_import.md

 ## Overview

-The `import_carbon_intensity` management command allows you to import carbon intensity data (measured in kgCO2/kWh) for different countries from various sources.
+The `import_carbon_intensity` management command allows you to import carbon intensity data (measured in gCO2/kWh, which will be converted into kgCO2/kWh) for different countries from various sources.
 This data is essential for calculating the environmental impact of ML models when deployed in different regions.

 ## Quick Start
 To quickly start using the carbon intensity import feature, execute the following command in your terminal: